 Fool Your Guests

 Order a drink that looks like alcohol but isn’t, such as Coke and ginger ale.
 Your friends will think you’re drinking rum and coke and won’t give you a hard time for not drinking alcohol!

 If you choose to drink alcohol, sip it slowly while chatting with friends.
 This will help naturally decrease the amount you drink.

 Traditional St. Patrick’s Day foods include Irish soda bread, fried eggs, fish and chips, corned beef and cabbage, and Shepard’s pie.

 These foods tend to be inflammatory, fatty, and starchy.
 They sit heavy in the stomach and can lead to unwanted side effects, such as heartburn, bloating, and lethargy.

-You can reduce many of these digestive complications by giving some of your favorite traditional St. Patrick’s Day foods a
+You can reduce many of these digestive complications by giving some of your favorite traditional St. Patrick’s Day foods a healthy makeover.

 - Make oven roasted fish and chips using almond flour as breading and whole potatoes instead of French fries and other fried foods

 - Use a gluten-free dough and non-starchy vegetables for Shepard’s pie (or eat the insides only and leave the pie crust)

 - Serve sauteed vegetables with fried eggs instead of potato fritters, pancakes, or other starchy carbs